Superlatives ESL Games, Activities and Worksheets

 Superlatives Board Game

-ESL Superlatives Board Game - Speaking: Impromptu Speech, Communicative Practice - Group Work - Intermediate (B1) - 30 minutes
+ESL Superlatives Board Game - Speaking: Impromptu Speech, Freer Practice - Group Work - Intermediate (B1) - 30 minutes

 This free superlatives board game can be used to practice or review superlative sentence structure.
-Students take it in turns to roll the dice and move their counter along the board.
+In groups, students take turns rolling the dice and moving their counters along the board.
 When a student lands on a square, they use superlatives to talk about the topic on the square for 30 seconds without stopping.
 If a student can’t think of anything to say, forms a superlative adjective incorrectly, uses the wrong sentence structure, or stops talking before the 30 seconds are up, they go back two squares.
 The first student to reach the finish wins the game.

 Superlatives Board Game Preview